Monday, February 22, 2010

 B: “Nei eða já? ...
 Aldrei mér tekst að tak’ af skarið.”
 I will: já!

-V: Supremely blonde, and the performance of the night so far.
+V: Supremely blonde!
+Performance of the night, so far.

 12 Finland